 For more information about the history of the Minnesota State Fair, please email your questions to email@example.com.

 It is important to preserve the past while looking toward the future.
 Started in 2008, the Minnesota State Fair archives staff continue to catalog and sort more than a century’s worth of history.
 The collection is currently made up of tens of thousands of photographs, postcards, maps, correspondence and more.
 Items are numbered, given a storage location and logged into a database for easy retrieval.

 Because the archives are currently under construction, it is not open to the public.
 However, historical information is available through several venues.
 Through a grant received by the Minnesota State Fair Foundation, the annual reports and competition results were digitally scanned and made available for viewing.
 Information on concessionaires, political figures, Grandstand productions and much more can be seen.
 To view the digital Minnesota State Fair annual reports and competition results from 1887 to present, use the digital archives.
 Navigation tips for the digital archives can be found here.
-Historical photographs from our collection are featured on the State Fair’s Facebook page, with one added each week.

 The State Fair History & Heritage Center, a centerpiece of West End Market, showcases the competition, entertainment, agriculture, food, merchandise, rides & games and Minnesota industry that have been at the heart of the fair for more than a century and a half.
 Developed in partnership with the Minnesota Historical Society and the Minnesota State Fair Foundation, the center reflects the progression of change at the fair.
 Exhibits bring to life the significant events, intriguing stories and inspiring traditions that have laid the foundation for the present-day Great Minnesota Get-Together.
 This center is free with fair admission and open daily during the fair from 9 a.m. to 9 p.m.